fed/frontend/javascript/context.md

 ## More on `bind`

-Right here, I have this function `bark`, which we'll count as [indecipherable 00:09] dog bark noise. **Bark looks like a free flowing function, but there are actually no free flowing functions in JavaScript.
-They're all attached to objects.** In this case, the bark function's currently attached to the global `window` object.
+Right here, I have this function `bark`, which we'll count as [indecipherable 00:09] dog bark noise. :warning: **Bark looks like a free flowing function, but there are actually no free flowing functions in JavaScript.
+They're all attached to objects.** :warning: In this case, the bark function's currently attached to the global `window` object.
 Unless that global object has a `barkNoise` property, that's going to be `undefined`.
 What we want to do is be able the call the `bark` function in the context of `dog` so it actually does say the bark noise.

 If I run this without changing the context, you'll see we get `undefined`.
 But we actually have this `.bind` method on functions that we can use to pass in a different context. `bind` returns a function that we can invoke.
 Now, if I run it, we get the `bark, bark, bark` string back.